shreesamavedhi/solarsprout.online/about.md

       <h2>Hello, I'm Shree</h2>
       <p>Welcome to Solar Sprout!
 I'm Shree Samavedhi, a multidisciplinary artist and creator passionate about bringing ideas to life through various creative mediums.
 What started as casual experimentation with different art forms has blossomed into a lifelong journey of creative exploration.</p>

-      <p>By day, I work in tech, but by night (and weekends!), I transform into Solar Sprout—creating animations, developing indie games, composing music, filming videos, and crafting both digital and traditional art.
+      <p>By day, I work in tech, but by night (and weekends!), I transform into Solar Sprout—composing music, filming videos, developing indie games, and crafting both digital and traditional art.
 I believe that creativity flourishes when it's allowed to cross boundaries between different mediums and disciplines.</p>

       <p>This site serves as both a portfolio of my work and a blog where I share my creative process, tutorials, and thoughts on art and technology.
 Whether you're a fellow creator looking for inspiration or simply curious about my work, I hope you'll find something here that resonates with you.</p>